zackees/webtorrent-how-to-seed-server/README.md

 =======================================

 Want to know how to serve a video reliably over the internet using webtorrent?
 This is how you do it.
+If you like this content, consider giving this repo a star.

 # Step 1: Get a VPS on Digital Ocean